Local retail businesses are made of strong stuff, metaphorically and physically.

 “Conventional retailers who choose not to employ the use of brick-and-mortar analytics in their stores are missing out on several key opportunities that benefit both their businesses and the customers who shop there,” says Samsung’s Jason Claybrook.

-Claybrook explains that retailers can use in-store analytics to build highly specific profiles of their customers.
+Claybrook explains that retailers can use in-store analytics and tools from companies like Trade Beyond to build highly specific profiles of their customers.
 These profiles can then form the basis of targeted advertising aimed at turning visitors into customers and one-off customers into loyal fans.
 Data can also be used to inform inventory, staffing and product placement decisions.

 Retail expert Bob Phibbs points out that these kinds of systems are already in place – and being put to use in creative ways.
 “Lolli & Pops, who bills themselves as an encyclopedia of the world’s finest candies and confections, is implementing facial-recognition programs in their stores,” he writes.
 “This allows their sales associates to see VIP shopper preferences and even allergy information so they can offer new creations and locate old favorites quickly.”